About PLCI

 A Collaborative Solution

 In 2004, a petition to list Pacific Lamprey under the Endangered Species Act (ESA) was deemed “not warranted” by the U.S. Fish & Wildlife Service (USFWS) due to a lack of information and defined distinct population segments.
-This decision and the cultural importance of Pacific Lampreys sparked a collaborative effort to restore this important species.
+This decision and the cultural importance of Pacific Lamprey sparked a collaborative effort to restore this important species.

 In 2007, an effort was initiated to conserve and restore Pacific Lamprey outside the ESA-listing process.
 The result was the formation of the Pacific Lamprey Conservation Initiative (PLCI) in 2008 – a diverse collaboration of Native American tribes, federal, state, municipal and local agencies, non-profits, and others working together to achieve long-term persistence of Pacific Lamprey and their habitats, and to support their traditional tribal uses across their historical range.
-There are three components to PLCI: the Pacific Lamprey Assessment, Pacific Lamprey Conservation Agreement, and Regional Implementation Plans.

 Three Components of PLCI